kfir4444/ARC_T3_Workshop/README.md

 Make sure that you are installing Anaconda3 under the prefix `"home/username/anaconda3"`.

-Then, close the terminal, and open a new one in the same directory (`~/Code' or similar by right- clicking on the background).
+Then, close the terminal, and open a new one in the same directory (`~/Code' or similar by right clicking on the background).

 Run: